A U-shaped wooded area that surrounds the town of Wenonah.

 From the north: 295 S to exit 24A for Rt.
 45S.
 Left on Parkville Station Rd. (this should be a jughandle turn), Left on Ogden Station Rd which becomes Maple Ave.
 Just after Wenonah Lake, turn left into the lot.

-Restrooms: None provided.
+None provided.
 Potentially ones at Wenonah Lake in season.

-ROUTE: Wenonah Lake Trail – Break Back Run Trail – Mantua Creek Trail – Monongahela Brook Trail – Eldridge Trail – Monongahela Brook Loop Trail – Eldridge Trail – Comey’s Lake Trail – Eldridge Trail – Monongahela Brook Trail – Mantua Creek Trail – Break Back Run Trail
+Overview: Wenonah Lake Trail – Break Back Run Trail – Mantua Creek Trail – Monongahela Brook Trail – Eldridge Trail – Monongahela Brook Loop Trail – Eldridge Trail – Comey’s Lake Trail – Eldridge Trail – Monongahela Brook Trail – Mantua Creek Trail – Break Back Run Trail

-Hike Directions: This route starts at the far end of the parking lot by the trail sign.
+This route starts at the far end of the parking lot by the trail sign.